“When you stand and share your story in an empowering way, your story will heal you and your story will heal somebody else”

 Our founder, Verity Pabla, came originally from a background in drama and theatre performance.
 A form that allowed her to gain confidence, to express herself, and to be genuinely creative – as a young person and into adulthood.
 Followed by music – another beautiful artistic form – she found a different outlet for the sharing of emotion and experience.

-By supporting original independent music through I’m not a machine music we are in turn all giving to these two fantastic organisations – and allowing young individuals the opportunity to gain the chance to create, perform and have an outlet for their own experience and emotion.
+By supporting an independent music company such as ourselves, we are in turn all giving to these two fantastic organisations – and allowing young individuals the opportunity to gain the chance to create, perform and have an outlet for their own experience and emotion.
 For that, we thank you so very much!

 'Dramatic Need is a UK-registered charity that sends international arts professionals (such as musicians, artists and actors) to host workshops in underprivileged and rural communities in sub-Saharan Africa.
 The charity promotes creative expression as a tool for conflict resolution, social development, gender empowerment and the assimilation of health messages in underprivileged communities.
 Dramatic Need also provides art, music and film-making equipment to schools in South Africa and Rwanda.'